rodrigosapedroso/course_projects/budget_app/README.md

 # Budget App

 This is the third project from the **Scientific Computing with Python** course on freeCodeCamp.
+This is my first project where I applied Object-Oriented Programming (OOP) concepts in practice.

 The program allows users to create budget categories, deposit and withdraw money, transfer funds between categories, and visualize spending with a text-based bar chart.